Azure/clds/devdoc/tqueue_requirements.md

 `TQUEUE` is thread safe (push/pop calls are thread safe).

-`TQUEUE` aims at allowing producers and consumers make independent progress as much as possible (producers can push in the queue while the queue is not full without getting blocked).
+`TQUEUE` aims at allowing producers and consumers to make independent progress as much as possible (producers can push in the queue while the queue is not full without getting blocked).

 Same for consumers: consumers can pop from the queue without getting blocked on producers while there are items in the queue.